ohata-toast/EasyMaker/en/console-guide.md

 3. Click **Delete Endpoint**.
 4. Requested deletion task cannot be cancelled.
 If want to proceed, please click **Confirm**

-> [Caution] Delete API Gateway service when deleting the endpoint stage:
+!!! danger "Caution"
-> Deleting an endpoint stage in AI EasyMaker also deletes API Gateway service from which the endpoint's stage was deployed.
+    Deleting an endpoint stage in AI EasyMaker also deletes API Gateway service from which the endpoint's stage was deployed.
-> If there is API running on the API Gateway service to be deleted, please be noted that API calls cannot be made.
+    If there is API running on the API Gateway service to be deleted, please be noted that API calls cannot be made.

 <a id="batch.inference"></a>